HsKA-OSGIS-archive/YourRoute1/README.md

 For creating an own BRouter backend you need to download and install BRouter.
 You can do this in two ways.
 Either by downloading the complete source code from GitHub (https://github.com/abrensch/brouter) and compile it (Java 6 needed!) or downloading the precompiled one (http://brouter.de/brouter/revisions.html).
 The source code for BRouter frontend can also be found in GitHub (https://github.com/nrenner/brouter-web).
 Also the routing data have to be downloaded.
 For further information to this see point installation.
 Because the definition of no-go areas in BRouter is only possible by using circles, Open Route Service (http://openrouteservice.readthedocs.io/en/1.0/index.html, http://wiki.openstreetmap.org/wiki/OpenRouteService) is used additionally to enable this also for using polygons.
 Unfortunately this is only a service of the  University of Heidelberg.
 It is not possible to run it on your own machine, so you have to send requests to this and getting a response with the route.

-### Structure of project folders:
-YourRoute
-  Website
-    CSS               contains all CSS-files used in the website HTML              contains all HTML-files used in the website Images            contains all image-files used in the website JS                contains all JS-files used in the website brouter
-    profiles2         contains all routing profiles
-    segments4         contains an example of routing data and a hint how to download more of them standalone        contains standalones for Linux and Windows brouter-web

 ### Installation:
 1) Download and install BRouter like it is described in the BRouter-web readme-file.
 All the needed data can be found in these links (Recommend that you need outdated Java 6 for compiling this):